-The 10 Best Canned Wines for All Your Summer Picnics
+The 17 Best Canned Wines for On-the-Go Sipping

 "Cans just make good sense," says Clark Trim, owner and president of Colonial Wines & Spirits in Little Rock, Arkansas.
 They're also lighter and easy to recycle.